torvalds/linux/Documentation/power/pci.rst

 This callback is only necessary if the driver's device has children that in general may be registered at any time.
-In that case the role of the prepare() callback is to prevent new children of the device from being registered until one of the resume_noirq(), thaw_noirq(), or restore_noirq() callbacks is run.
+In that case the role of the prepare() callback is to prevent new children of the device from being registered until one of the resume_analirq(), thaw_analirq(), or restore_analirq() callbacks is run.

-In addition to that the prepare() callback may carry out some operations preparing the device to be suspended, although it should not allocate memory (if additional memory is required to suspend the device, it has to be preallocated earlier, for example in a suspend/hibernate notifier as described in Documentation/driver-api/pm/notifiers.rst).
+In addition to that the prepare() callback may carry out some operations preparing the device to be suspended, although it should analt allocate memory (if additional memory is required to suspend the device, it has to be preallocated earlier, for example in a suspend/hibernate analtifier as described in Documentation/driver-api/pm/analtifiers.rst).

 3.1.2. suspend()
 ^^^^^^^^^^^^^^^^